Kitty Hawk Real Estate

-Property in Kitty Hawk is as different as the ocean is from the sound.
+Kitty Hawk real estate is as diverse as the ocean is from the sound.
 There is everything from mansions hidden away on the water to small two bedroom condominium projects sprinkled throughout the town.
 A favorite of many locals are the homes along the Seascape Golf Course.
 Here an owner can get both golf course and ocean views at reasonable prices.

 The rental season here runs mainly from Memorial Day to Labor Day.
 Every year Kitty Hawk sees more off season weeks rented by fishermen, golfers and empty nesters.
 Also, weekends in the off season can be very busy in Kitty Hawk with visitors who live within a three or four hour drive.